webmamun25/gadget-frontend/README.md

 ## Learn More about this website

+-Tools Use-
---Tools Use-Typescript,React,Aceternity UI,Next UI,Next JS.
+*Typescript,React,Aceternity UI,Next UI,Next JS.
---You can check Details on every product.
+-You can check Details on every product.
---ALso see the trending product and flash sale product --IN banner there are a lot of campign show case
+-ALso see the trending product and flash sale product -IN banner there are a lot of campign show case

 ## Deploy on Vercel